William II of England: Death

 William went hunting on 2 August 1100 in the New Forest, probably near Brockenhurst, and was killed by an arrow through the lung, although the circumstances remain unclear.
-The earliest statement of the event was in the Anglo-Saxon Chronicle, which noted that the king was "shot by an arrow by one of his own men."
-Later chroniclers added the name of the killer, a nobleman named Walter Tirel, although the description of events was later embroidered with other details that may or may not be true.
-The first mention of any location more exact than the New Forest comes from John Leland, who wrote in 1530 that William died at Thorougham, a placename that is no longer used, but that probably referred to a location on what is now Park Farm on the Beaulieu estates.
+The earliest statement of the event was in the Anglo-Saxon Chronicle, which notes that the king was "shot by an arrow by one of his own men."
+Later chroniclers add the name of the killer, a nobleman named Walter Tirel, although the description of events was later embroidered with other details that may or may not be true.
+The first mention of any location more exact than the New Forest comes from John Leland, who wrote in 1530 that William died at Thorougham, a placename that is no longer used but that probably referred to a location on what is now Park Farm on the Beaulieu estates.
 A memorial stone in the grounds of Beaulieu Abbey, Hampshire, states "Remember King William Rufus who died in these parts then known as Truham whilst hunting on 2nd August 1100".

 The king's body was abandoned by the nobles at the place where he fell.
 An arrow maker, Eli Parratt, later found the body.
-William's younger brother, Henry, hastened to Winchester to secure the royal treasury, then to London, where he was crowned within days, before either archbishop could arrive.
-William of Malmesbury, in his account of William's death, stated that the body was taken to Winchester Cathedral by a few countrymen, including Eli who discovered the body.
+William's younger brother Henry hastened to Winchester to secure the royal treasury (initially defended by the Norman William of Breteuil in deference to the claims of Duke Robert), then to London, where he was crowned within days before either archbishop could arrive.
+William of Malmesbury states that the body was taken to Winchester Cathedral by a few countrymen, including Eli who discovered the body.

-To the chroniclers, men of the Church, such an "act of God" was a just end for a wicked king, and was regarded as a fitting demise for a ruler who came into conflict with the religious orders to which they belonged.
-Over the following centuries, the obvious suggestion that one of William's enemies had a hand in this event has repeatedly been made: chroniclers of the time point out themselves that Tirel was renowned as a keen bowman, and thus was unlikely to have loosed such an impetuous shot.
+To the chroniclers, men of the Church, such an "act of God" was a just end for a wicked king and was regarded as a fitting demise for a ruler who came into conflict with the religious orders to which they belonged.
+Over the following centuries, the obvious suggestion that one of William's enemies had a hand in this event has repeatedly been made: chroniclers of the time point out that Tirel was renowned as a keen bowman and thus was unlikely to have loosed such an impetuous shot.
 Moreover, Bartlett says that rivalry between brothers was the pattern of political conflict in this period.
-William's brother Henry was among the hunting party that day and succeeded him as king.
+Henry was among the hunting party that day and succeeded him as king.